jresch/PME-LDG-Limiters/README.md

 This function is to solve the L(u) where u_t = L(u) is the first order ODE system.

-If calling limiter_yy.m, this function will call twice H_pme.m and use the combination of the flux to adjust the cell average and make sure the cell average is non-negative.
+If needed, this function will call twice H_pme.m and use the combination of the flux to adjust the cell average and make sure the cell average is non-negative.
 (Sometimes there are some extreme small negative values due to the machine error.